His Loving Discipline

 The psalmist begins this segment with four rhetorical questions to emphasize how God deals with those whom he loves both to “correct” (discipline) and to “teach” them (vss.
 8-10).
 These are the two repeated words found in this middle third of the psalm (vss.
 10 & 12).
 The emphasis then shifts from the nature of Yahweh’s discipline (vss.
 8-11) to considering how Yahweh will bless those who favorably respond to his discipline, particularly those in covenant relationship with him (vss.
 12-15).

 I. Focus on Yahweh who judges and disciplines (8-11)

 II.
 Focus on blessings for responding positively to his discipline (12-15)

 We do not readily associate discipline with blessing simply because, in our natural self-centeredness, we find correction unpleasant, even offensive.
 We struggle to accept any rebuke or criticism that comes our way.
-However, the Scriptures clearly indicate that God disciplines us as a father because he loves us and wants the best for us.
+However, the Scriptures clearly indicate that God disciplines us as a father because he loves us and wants what is best for us.
 Consider what Hebrews 12 has to say in this regard: “The Lord disciplines those he loves, and he punishes everyone he accepts as a son.
-Endure hardship as discipline; God is treating you as sons.
-For what son is not disciplined by his father” (Heb.
+Endure hardship as discipline.
+God is treating you as sons, for what son is not disciplined by his father” (Heb.
 12:6 & 7)?

-While we may not enjoy the discipline we are experiencing at any given moment, we should view it as an evidence of God’s care and concern for us.
-We need to take seriously the psalmist’s word, “Blessed is the man whom you discipline, Yahweh” (vs. 12), giving thanks to God for doing what is beneficial for our spiritual benefit and growth.
+While we may not enjoy the discipline we are experiencing at any given moment, we should view it as evidence of God’s care and compassion for us.
+We need to take seriously the psalmist’s word, “Blessed is the man whom you discipline, Yahweh” (vs. 12), giving thanks to God for doing what is beneficial for our spiritual growth.
 As the title of the 1950’s TV sit-com put it, “Father knows best.”